exakat/exakat/docs/Rules.rst

 Some closures forgot to make usage of inherited variables.

-`'Closure <http://php.net/manual/fr/class.closure.php>`_ have two separate set of incoming variables : the arguments (between parenthesis) and the inherited variables, in the 'use' clause.
+`Closure <http://php.net/manual/fr/class.closure.php>`_ have two separate set of incoming variables : the arguments (between parenthesis) and the inherited variables, in the 'use' clause.
 Inherited variables are extracted from the local environment at creation time, and keep their value until execution.

 The reported closures are requesting some local variables, but do not make any usage of them.
 They may be considered as dead code.